RedisGraph/RedisGraph/docs/commands.md

 `act` is the relationship type.

-`m` an alias for the destination node.
+`m` is an alias for the destination node.

 `movie` destination node is of "type" movie.

 `{title:"straight outta compton"}` requires the node's title attribute to equal "straight outta compton".

-As such, we're interested in actor entities which have the relation "act" with **the** entity representing the "straight outta compton" movie.
+In this example, we're interested in actor entities which have the relation "act" with **the** entity representing the "straight outta compton" movie.

 It is possible to describe broader relationships by composing a multi-hop query such as: